 Flamacue: This is one of just a handful of rudiments actually invented in America, rather than imported from Switzerland, France, or Britain.
 It was first published by Bruce and Emmett in 1862 under the name Flamamacue — probably intentionally crafted to sound like the older Ratamacue.
 Flamamacue, with the extra syllable, is actually a much better name.
 Here’s why: The image below shows how Flamacues can be stacked in succession with 4 notes per iteration (this is taken directly from the official NARD “Green Book” so, yes, this is an extremely valid Flamacue interpretation).
 Flamamacue has 4 syllables.
 The measure pictured works perfectly when described with the syllables FlaMAmacue FlaMAmacue.
 Flamacue is only 3 syllables, so it doesn’t fit the notation.
 The syllables don’t line up in any way to this, or to the way it is listed on rudiment sheets.
 Why do we only have 3 syllables in our modern Flamacue?
 Gardiner Strube.
 His rudiment list in 1869, the one where he forgot to include an actual name for Lesson 25 (see above), left out the extra syllable on the Flamamacue and we have just rolled with that erroneously curtailed name, Flamacue, for the past 152 years.

 Swiss Army Triplet: Amazingly, for once, the name is about as accurate as it can get.
 The original Swiss Amy Triplet was likely the Ordonnanz Triole, which very roughly translates to “military triplet” in Swiss German.
-It was in use in Europe since at least the early 19th century, if not earlier, but only made an appearance in American playing in the late 1950s, when it was imported from the Basel drumming style of Fritz Berger and Alfons Grieder, and popularized as an alternative sticking to the Flam Accent by the drum corps community.
-It really had no precedent in American drumming before this.
+It was in use in Europe since at least the early 19th century, if not earlier.
+The same sticking made an appearance in American playing in 1862 with Colonel Hart, but was largely forgotten until the late 1950s, when it was separately imported from the Basel drumming style of Fritz Berger and Alfons Grieder, and popularized as an alternative sticking to the Flam Accent by the drum corps community.
 Despite the sticking listed in the image, with a left hand lead option, in Switzerland it is essentially never played from the left.
 It’s a one-way pattern, RRL.

 Paradiddle: As with many others, the name is onamatopoetic in the style of ancient French naming standards — “para” being single strokes (like the “pata” in Pataflafla) and “diddle” being a double stroke.
-The pattern is actually thought to be of British origin, not French, and has been a staple of British style drumming since at least the 1600s.
+The pattern is actually thought to be of British or American origin, not French.
 It has been alternatively spelled “Padadiddle,” “Perididdle,” and “Paradidle” in the past.
-It entered American playing in the 1770s and is one of our oldest patterns on this side of the pond.
+It entered American playing in the 1700s and is one of our oldest patterns.
 The original Paradiddle was typically played with 2 accents (PARAdiddle) as opposed to our modern accenting pattern of (PAradiddle).
 From its inception until about 1862 there was no single accented Paradiddle.
 From the Civil War through WWII our modern single-accent was commonly referred to as the Stroke Paradiddle, with the double accent being simply called the Paradiddle.
 Many sources in the late 19th and early 20th century list both as separate rudiments.
 It has only been since the 1940s and later than the single-accented Paradiddle has been universally accepted as the “real” Paradiddle and the double accent essentially forgotten.
 In France the same pattern is a Moulin and in Switzerland it is a Mühle, though both seem to have been imported from British or American playing and have only been used fairly recently.

 Drag and Ruff: The Drag is notated on the PAS 40 sheet in the same manner as the The Ruff from the NARD sheet, leading many to believe these are the same rudiment.
 The story is a bit more complicated.
 The idea of a rudiment with 2 grace notes preceding the downbeat is extremely ancient and appears throughout the rudimental world.
 In English it was variously spelled Ruff, Ruffe, or Rough from the 16th century, with the name Drag, or Dragg, only occurring from the late 18th century.
 In France the same pattern is called a Ra de Trois (Roll of 3) or a Tra.
 By 1831 both terms were listed separately as distinct rudiments in France.
 By the 1860s British sources listed an Open Drag and a Closed Drag separately and American sources listed a Ruff and a Half Drag separately.
 (A Half Drag refers to what we would now call a Drag and is called such to differentiate from the Single Drag, which we would now call a Drag Tap.)
 The reason for all the names is that the Ruff and the Drag are actually NOT the same rudiment.
 The Ruff corresponds to the French Tra and the British Closed Drag while the Drag, or Half Drag, corresponds to the French Ra de Trois and the British Open Drag.
 In practical terms the difference is small, but noticeable.
 The NARD sheet uses the term Ruff and fittingly the NARD Green Book has many solo instances where a very closed execution is required for the notes to fit into the given space, such as occurring between two successive 16th notes, where the double stroke must be played as 64th notes or faster.
 The Drag on the PAS sheet occurs in many successive rudiments (#32-40) and in every case there is enough room to play the double stroke as 32nd notes.
 This half speed vs double speed interpretation gap supports the idea that a Ruff is closed and a Drag is open and they are not the same rudiment at all.
 Here’s a video explaining this idea in a bit more detail: https://youtu.be/X6QeAFm3ed4